Unconventional Josephson effects in {\it PT}-symmetric antiferromagnetic bilayers: Josephson giant magnetoresistor

-{\emph {A Josephson giant magnetoresistor.}}---In previous sections, we demonstrated that the spin-layer-locked Cooper pairs enabled by $PT$ symmetry can produce novel Josephson effects, such as $0$-$\pi$ transitions.
-Here, we reveal another key property of these exotic Cooper pairs: the Josephson giant magnetoresistance effect.
-In conventional giant magnetoresistor devices, the resistance decreases when adjacent ferromagnetic layers have parallel magnetization alignments, while increasing significantly for antiparallel configurations [see Fig.~\ref{fig:fig4}(a)].
-This spin-dependent transport arises from the relative orientation of the ferromagnetic layers' magnetizations, which is the fundamental mechanism behind tunneling magnetoresistance (TMR).
+We now point out another key property of these exotic spin-layer-locked Cooper pairs enabled by $PT$ symmetry: the Josephson giant magnetoresistance (JGMR) effect.
+In conventional giant magnetoresistor devices, the electrical resistance decreases when adjacent ferromagnetic layers have parallel magnetization alignments and increases significantly for antiparallel configurations [see Fig.~\ref{fig:fig4}(a)].
+This spin-dependent transport arises from the relative orientation of the ferromagnetic layers' magnetization, which is the fundamental mechanism behind the tunneling magnetoresistance effect~\cite{baibich1988giant,camley1989theory,xiao1992giant}.

-We propose that such spin-dependent tunneling can similarly occur for Cooper pairs in Josephson junctions.
-As illustrated in Fig.~\ref{fig:fig3}(b), our designed junction incorporates configurable antiferromagnetic domains---a configuration recently demonstrated experimentally in A-type AFM CrPS$_4$~\cite{wang2025configurable}.
-The antiphase domains exhibit distinct N\'{e}el orders, as shown in Fig.~\ref{fig:fig3}(b).
+We propose here that such spin-dependent tunneling can similarly occur for Cooper pairs in JJs.
+As illustrated in Fig.~\ref{fig:fig4}(b), our designed junction incorporates configurable AFM domains---a configuration recently demonstrated experimentally in A-type bilayer AFM CrPS$_4$~\cite{wang2025configurable}, where the antiphase domains exhibit distinct N\'{e}el orders.
 Due to interlayer Cooper pairing, we predict that Cooper pairs can tunnel between left and right domains with: \begin{itemize} \item Weak obstruction for parallel N\'{e}el order alignment \item Strong obstruction for antiparallel N\'{e}el order alignment \end{itemize} Remarkably, the supercurrent becomes strongly dependent on the internal spin texture despite the spin-singlet nature of the pairing [see Fig.~\ref{fig:fig1}(c)].
-This enables a dissipationless Josephson magnetoresistance effect, analogous to conventional giant magnetoresistance but occurring in the superconducting regime.
+This enables a dissipationless JGMR effect, analogous to conventional GMR but occurring in the superconducting regime.